MikeThelwall/SentiStrength/README.md

 PeerJudgeProg.jar (free for academic use, £1000 for commercial use, with SentiStrength), use it with the files extracted from PeerJudgeLookupTables.zip
 The information in SentiStrengthJavaManual.doc is mostly applicable to both TensiStrength.jar and PeerJudgeProg.jar.

-The SentiStrength website is available here: https://mi-linux.wlv.ac.uk/~cm1993/sentistrength/
+The SentiStrength website is available here: http://sentistrength.wlv.ac.uk/ or here https://mi-linux.wlv.ac.uk/~cm1993/sentistrength/

 If you get the error message, "This app can't run on your PC", make sure you have downloaded the program (>2Mb) not the information page (<1Mb).